 To get an L visa for China, you will either need to go to the appropriate consulate in person or hire an agent to do it on your behalf.
-If you're a U.S. citizen, we recommend using CVSC for this process with the discount code NOMAD2020.
+If you're a U.S. citizen, Teaching Nomad can obtain this for you.
+Order your visa here.

 You'll need to send CVSC your passport, a photocopy of the passport information page, the China visa application form, a passport photo, proof of residency, and other supporting documents listed on their website depending on the consulate you're using.

 L visas can be single-entry, double-entry, or multiple-entry, and the duration of your stay can be 30-90 days, so choose wisely.
 You'll need to get your Z visa within the time frame that your L visa is good for, otherwise, you'll need to leave the country.